What is psychosis?

 Our PPiP2 study is investigating how commonly these antibodies are present in patients experiencing psychosis.

 Our SINAPPS2 clinical trial is investigating whether people with these antibodies who are experiencing psychosis get better after being treated with immunotherapy.

-What is antibody-mediated psychosis?
+What is antibody-associated psychosis?

 The latest research suggests that 9% of people with psychosis have antibodies in their blood which could be the cause of their illness.

 Our immune system normally protects us against infections.
 It does this by making antibodies, proteins which the body produces to fight infections.
 However, for a very small number of people, some antibodies (called anti-neuronal antibodies) start to attack healthy brain tissue causing swelling.
 This can result in symptoms of psychosis, including hallucinations and paranoid feelings.
 There is some evidence that getting rid of these antibodies may improve the symptoms of psychosis.

 Antibody associated psychosis is very similar to a condition called encephalitis.
 The conditions are so similar that some believe that antibody associated psychosis might be a specific type of encephalitis (the term ‘anti-NMDA encephalitis is sometimes used in place of ‘antibody associated psychosis).

 (extracted from Antibody Mediated Psychosis information and resources from the public, The McPin Foundation)